Two Talented Bastids: Plot summary

 Mark Carmody has retired from his job as a school superintendent to care for his elderly father, the retired bestselling author Laird Carmody.
 Laird grew up in the small town of Harlow in Castle County, Maine, where he and his childhood friend David "Butch" LaVerdiere went on to work in a series of blue-collar jobs, purchasing the town dump in 1955.
 Throughout their lives, Laird dabbled in writing and Butch in art, but neither attained any significant success until their mid-forties, when both abruptly became highly successful in their respective fields.
 Butch died in 2019.

 In 2021, freelance writer Ruth Crawford approaches Laird for an interview about the coincidence of both him and Butch suddenly becoming successful in their middle age.
 Laird initially refuses, but eventually agrees to answer three questions.
 When Ruth asks about the two men's success, Laird responds, "We were just two talented bastids."
 Before Laird dies during hip replacement surgery in 2023, he tells Mark that the true explanation for his success can be found in the locked bottom drawer of his desk.
 After Laird's funeral, Mark opens the drawer to find a folder of newspaper clippings about UFO sightings in Castle County and a notepad recounting a hunting trip made by Laird and Butch to the 30-Mile Wood in November 1978.

 During the trip, Laird and Butch observe that wildlife has gone missing from the Wood.
-That night, they see nine circles of lighting moving in the sky.
+That night, they see nine circles of light moving in the sky.
 Two days later, the men find a young "woman" lying on a bridge near their cabin; they realize she is not human when, upon touching her, they find that her body has the consistency of Play-Doh.
 Realizing the woman is not breathing, the two men save her life when Butch delivers artificial respiration and Laird administers an EpiPen and oxygen mask.
 They return to the cabin with the woman; while discussing what to do, they are rendered unconscious by an unnaturally bright light.